 WORM (write once, read many), is a storage system concept.
 Developers designed it to protect information that an organization does not want to be destroyed or altered in any way.
 With WORM-compliant storage, you can transfer information to a storage device or cloud storage, but, once you transfer the information, it cannot be changed.

 WORM compliance also requires a second form of storage (at minimum) as a backup if a drive is stolen or destroyed.
 Because WORM compliance demands that data be unalterable, in cases where access is necessary, that access is restricted to read-only.
+Keep reading to learn what is WORM compliance and how you can use WORM storage solutions.

 Table of Contents